 \subsubsection{Unbounded default time}

-Even in the unbounded case, we start by by getting rid of the $\hat{Y}_0$ we have in \eqref{eq:preHJB} as it is useless for the optimisation routine: again $\hat{Y}$ and $Y$ only differs for a constant, so they have the same governing SDE.
-Therefore, our starting point is the following optimisation problem
+Even in the unbounded case, we start by getting rid of the $\hat{Y}_0$ we have in \eqref{eq:preHJB} as it is useless for the optimization routine: again $\hat{Y}$ and $Y$ only differ by a constant, so they have the same governing SDE.
+Therefore, our starting point is the following optimization problem

 The first difference is that now, in reformulating the problem using the default density, we will still have a terminal part $(1 - F_{\tau}(T))(X_T - Y_T)$.
 Overall, our problem is now